-Compromise is often difficult, especially when you know you are not at fault, but, a little compromise may help in making things better.
+Compromise is often difficult, especially when you know you are not at fault, but a little compromise may help in making things better.

 2. Do something special

-Plan a small dinner date with your friend or partner.
-Go out of your way to show them how much they mean to you.
+Mend an unhealthy relationship by going out of your way to show them how much they mean to you.
 Tell them that for you, your relationship with them matters more than any argument that you two might have had.

 3. Don’t criticize

 There is nothing worse than talking in a tone that makes your partner or friend feel as if you are criticizing them.
 Such criticism will do nothing to improve your situation.

 4. Don’t bring up issues from the past

 You will be tempted to say how you didn’t like a lot of things previously or how you are still secretly upset that they didn’t wish at the stroke of midnight.

-But, saying all these things will only make you feel better temporarily and instead of doing you any good, they’ll leave you and your special friend with a sense of regret over all that you said out of anger.
+But, saying all these things will only make you feel better temporarily, and instead of doing you any good, they’ll leave you and your special friend with a sense of regret over all that you said out of anger.